-5.02 Interest Rate/Amortization Requirements
+5.02 Interest Rate and Amortization

 Generally, loans under this Procedural Manual are interest-free, deferred loans which are forgiven at the end of the loan term.
-However, if the Borrower sells, transfers title or ceases to occupy the property as his/her Principal Residence during the loan term, the loan will become due and payable.
+However, if the Borrower(s) sell, transfer title or cease to occupy the property as their Principal Residence during the loan term, the loan will become due and payable.

-5.03 Program Loan Amounts
+5.03 Loan Amounts

-• The minimum loan amount is \$1,000.
+Minimum loan amount is \$1,000.

-The maximum loan amount may not exceed \$37,500.
+Maximum loan amount is \$37,500.